SARA: Stress Test Reasoning in Audio Deepfake Detection: Proposed SARA Framework

-Once we audit the ability perception (RQ1), our interest is to determine if the model can responsibly ``think'' about it.
-We term this \textbf{cognitive coherence}, measuring the internal consistency between its intermediate thoughts and its final conclusion.
-In forensic scenarios, an explanation is only valuable if the internal logic aligns with stated intentions.
-Consider a scenario where an acoustic attack adds noise to a deepfake speech.
-If the model correctly labels it ``Fake'' but the reasoning text claims: ``The voice is clear and sounds like it belongs to a normal person'', we have a fidelity failure.
-Even if the accuracy is high, the reasoning hallucinates and forensically misleading.
+After establishing acoustic grounding, we can now evaluate the coherence of its textual explanations.
+We define \textbf{Reasoning-Verdict Coherence} as the degree of textual entailment between the intermediate reasoning steps (premises) and the final classification verdict (hypothesis).
+In forensic applications, an explanation is reliable if these premises support the verdict.
+For instance, if a model reasons ``unnatural robotic artifacts'' but predicts ``real'', it exhibits an entailment failure.
+Hence, even an ALM with perfectly accurate acoustic perception can be incoherent with unreliable verdicts.

-To quantify this, we define an \textbf{entailment} function $\mathcal{E}: (r_i, c) \mapsto \{1, 0\}$ that classifies the logical relation: ``Does the reasoning aspect $r_i$ entail or support the final conclusion $c$?''
-(1 for yes, 0 for no).
-The \textit{cognitive coherence} score then measures the baseline sanity of the model.
-For an aspect $r_i$ (e.g., prosody), this score represents the probability that the model provides an explanation that logically supports its own conclusion $c$, regardless of whether that conclusion is factually correct:
+To quantify this coherency, we define a probabilistic \textbf{entailment} function $\mathcal{E} (r_i, v)$ that classifies: ``Does the reasoning aspect $r_i$ entails the final verdict $v$?''
+(1 for yes, 0 for no) - details in Appendix \ref{app:imp_entailment}.
+For an aspect $r_i$, this score represents the estimated likelihood that the explanation supports its own conclusion $v$, \textit{regardless} of whether that verdict is factually correct:

-where a high coherence ($\Phi_{\text{Coh}}{\approx}1$) indicates a \textit{sane} model that maintains a logical chain of thought.
-Low Coherence indicates the model is \textit{panicking}, generating contradictory justifications.